 The area is popular with surfers, who delight in the strong winds and waves along the whole Atlantic coast of Cornwall.

-For drier pursuits, there is excellent walking along the cliffs, with wildflowers and buterflies abundant in spring.
-The South West Coast Path rambles through Trevose Head on its 600 mile journey from south Dorset to north Somerset.
+For drier pursuits, there is excellent walking along the cliffs, with wildflowers and butterflies abundant in spring.
+The South West Coast Path rambles through Trevose Head on its 600-mile journey from south Dorset to north Somerset.

 The Victorian lighthouse at Trevose Head - erected in 1847 - can be visited on weekdays.